Bell UH-1 Iroquois variants: UH-1N

 Bell flew the first twin-engined Huey in April 1965, calling it the Model 208.
 It was powered by a Continental XT67 twin-pack engine module.
 The Canadian government provided the incentive for Bell to continue development of the Twin Huey using Pratt & Whitney Canada PT6T twin-pack engine.
 The project attracted orders from the Canadian Forces, US Marine Corps, US Navy and USAF, but not the US Army.

 The new aircraft was designated UH-1N Iroquois in US service and CUH-1N Twin Huey in Canadian Forces use.
 The Canadian designation was later changed to CH-135 Twin Huey.
 There was an HH-1N version produced for the USAF as a base rescue helicopter and for use by the 20th Special Operations Squadron in the counter-insurgency role using the call sign Green Hornet.
 Some Marine Corps UH-1Ns were converted to VH-1Ns as VIP transports, including six for presidential use.

 The UH-1N was widely produced and exported to a large number of countries and license-built by Agusta in Italy.
 Bell certified a civil version as the Model 212 in October 1970.

 UH-1P

-An unknown number of UH-1Fs were modified to UH-1P configuration by the USAF for use by their 20th Special Operations Squadron, The Green Hornets, based in southeast Asia during the Vietnam War.
+A total of twenty UH-1Fs were modified to UH-1P configuration by the USAF for use by their 20th Special Operations Squadron, Callsign "Green Hornets" based in southeast Asia during the Vietnam War.

-Official USAF sources state that these aircraft were used for a classified psychological warfare role, but this is incorrect.
-The "Papa" Hueys were in fact modified and employed as gunships armed with machine guns and rocket launchers.
+Official USAF sources state that these aircraft were used for classified psychological warfare role, which is correct to the extent that the "slick" versions of these A/Cs were used to covertly infiltrate/exfiltrate US Special Operations Forces (SOF) RECON and Hatchet teams, often conducting PSYOPS missions primarily into/out of Cambodia and occasionally Laos.
+The "gunship" versions were in fact modified and armed with two skid mounted 7.62mm miniguns each capable of firing up 6,000 rounds/minute and pod mounted rocket launchers firing 2.75 in. high explosive/fragmentation rounds.